-This insight was instrumental for \cite{Jiang2009}, which uses a certain nonparametric plug-in estimate $\hat{G}_0$, to establish the fast regret\footnote{Relative to the oracle that knows $G_0$.} convergence rates of $\mathbb{E}_{\hat{G}_0}[\mu\mid \sigma,\mathcal{Y}_i]$ in estimating $\{\mu_i\}_{i\in[n]}$.
-Their results were subsequently extended by \cite{Jiang2020} to the case of known heteroskasticity within a class of prior where the heteroskedasticity is assumed independent of $\mu_i$.
-More recent work by \cite{Chen2024} allowed for dependence between $\mu_i$ and the known heteroskedasticity, a feature that was demonstrated to be economically relevant, but where the dependence operates through the first two moments.\footnote{Remark~\ref{rmk:het} elaborates in more precise terms the setting and contributions of our paper relative to these two papers. }
+where $y_i$ is the sample mean and $f_{G_0}(y_i \mid \sigma_0)$ its mixture density.
+The key insight is that the Bayes correction requires only $f_{G_0}(y_i \mid \sigma_0)$, not the prior $G_0$ itself.
+This was instrumental for \cite{Jiang2009}, who use a nonparametric plug-in $\hat{G}$ to establish fast regret convergence rates for $\mathbb{E}_{\hat{G}}[\mu_i\mid \sigma_0,\mathcal{Y}_i]$ in estimating $\{\mu_i\}_{i\in[n]}$.
+This was extended by \cite{Jiang2020} to known heteroskedasticity with the heteroskedasticity independent of $\mu_i$, and by \cite{Chen2026} to allow dependence between $\mu_i$ and the known heteroskedasticity through the first two moments.\footnote{Remark~\ref{rmk:het} elaborates on our setting and contributions relative to these papers.}